ZenSlashBS/Image-Hosted-Telegram-Bot/README.md

 requests

 🤝 Contributing
-Submit pull requests or issues on GitHub.
+Got ideas?
+Submit pull requests or open issues on GitHub.
 📜 License
-This tool is not licensed.
+This project is unlicensed.
 📬 Contact
-Check out more bots at t.me/xiebocbobcohoce/10.
+Explore more bots at t.me/xiebocbobcohoce/10.

+⭐ Star the repo if you find it useful! ⭐